alex-petrenko/tf-reinforce/README.md

 #### CartPole-v0

-Train it Gym CartPole-v0 environment
+Train on Gym CartPole-v0 environment
-(trains much faster than MountainCar, 200 episodes is generally enough for a good policy):
+(trains much faster than MountainCar, mere 200 episodes should be enough for a good policy):

 ```shell
 python -m train_cartpole
 ```

-Monitor the training progress in Tensorboard:
+Monitor the training progress:

 ```shell
 tensorboard --logdir .experiments/